The Role of Energy Cost on Accuracy, Sensitivity, Specificity, Speed and Adaptation of T Cell Foreign and Self Recognition: Kinetic Scheme describing T Cell Recognition

 The following detailed kinetic scheme reflects KPR associated with the energy consumption.
+This scheme is based on the McKeithan's kinetic model.\cite{8,9}, but we provide a modified version of the scheme by incorporating two additional paths such as the backward reactions between intermediate complexes and the direct formation steps\cite{2,10} in the real context of the biological system.

-This scheme is based on the McKeithan's kinetic model.\cite{8,9}.
-The initial complex formed by a T-cell receptor and equal amounts of foreign and self ligands triggers a series of modifications, leading to signaling.
+The initial complex formed by a T cell receptor and equal amounts of foreign and self ligands triggers a series of modifications, leading to signaling.
 Since the first complex reaches equilibrium rapidly, the values of governing rate constants $k_{1}$ and $k_{-1}$ for the corresponding forward and backward reactions, respectively are substantially higher than the ones given by $k_{p}$ and $k_{-p}$ for the rest of the reactions.
 The dissociation events at each intermediate complex leading to its initial state with the rate of $k_{-i}^{*}$ (i=1,2,...N) allow for a reduction in the amount of ligand bound molecules.
 We set the same value of the dissociation constant($k_{disso}$) for each intermediate complex for simplicity.
 There is a need to incorporate the rate constants governing the direct formation process, which leads to the development of the complexes without passing through earlier steps into the full ``rate equation''.
 The direct formation constants denoted by $m_{i}(i=1,2,...N)$ decrease with the KPR steps due to the higher energy intermediates as KPR progresses\cite{2}.
 In addition to this, they also decrease with consumed energy according to the formula for energy dissipation.
-We allow variation of the backward rates and the direct formation rates so that they decrease with energy.
+We allow variation of the backward rates and the direct formation rates such that they decrease with energy.
 However, the reverse rate constant $k_{-1}$ that is associated with the fast equilibrium is unchanged.
 The transfer rate ``W'' is included in the irreversible process from the final complex to the absorbing site where the associated dynamics is completed.
 The equilibrium ATP and ADP concentrations are related to the rate constants\cite{9,13,14,15}.